SENCO: Mrs Rosemary Brooks

 Intervention and Support Strategies

-Each Student Support Mentor has been encouraged to develop expertise in different areas of support and this has allowed for a greater depth of understanding within the team of the learning needs that are most common amongst our student community: Anxiety, ASD, Dyslexia, ADHD and Slow-Processing.
+Each Student Support Officer has been encouraged to develop expertise in different areas of support and this has allowed for a greater depth of understanding within the team of the learning needs that are most common amongst our student community.

 The following strategies and interventions are representative of those that we have employed to support our students in recent years but, are not exhaustive.